Frequently Asked Questions (FAQ)

 WSU requires students to submit an official application to the Graduate School before processing your application, so no.

-Do I have to send official transcripts?
+Do I have to send official transcripts for my application?

 For the sake of evaluation purposes, no, you do not have to submit official transcripts.
 You are welcome to upload unofficial transcripts to the on line application website.
 If you are admitted, you will be required to submit finalized official documents.